PhJosef97/PhJosef97/README.md

 </p>
 <p align="center"> <img src="https://komarev.com/ghpvc/?username=phjosef97&label=Profile%20views&color=0e75b6&style=flat" alt="phjosef97" /> </p>

+🎓 About Me

+I am a bachelor's student in frontend and mobile development at Kristiania University College.
+I have a strong passion for frontend development, working primarily with React, JavaScript, HTML, as well as mobile development using Kotlin (Jetpack Compose) and Swift for iOS.

+💻 I focus on creating user-friendly and responsive interfaces with clean, maintainable code that can easily be built upon by others.
+As I near the completion of my studies, I'm excited to take on new challenges in developing websites and mobile apps. 📱

+🚀 I am confident in my skills and enjoy sharing knowledge with other developers through collaboration and open-source projects.

 - 🌱 I’m currently learning **iOS programming, Cross-platform, Survey methods**

 - 📫 How to reach me **Phjosef97@gmail.com**